 Once you set your threshold (or at least figure out a few amounts to test), it’s time to promote your offer on your site.
 You can use the pop-up builders provided by your shopping cart solution, or you can use an advanced pop-up solution to get total control of your pop-ups, banners, and other onsite messaging.

 Display Free Shipping Banners or Bars

-By showing your offer in a banner at the top of your site, you can let all visitors know about your free shipping threshold.
+By showing your offer in a banner (or bar) at the top of your site, you can let all visitors know about your free shipping threshold.